 While no one should expect to leave this class as a polished advocate ready for trial, everyone can expect to leave with a greater understanding of litigation tactics and courtroom performance.
 Irrespective of initial skill levels, students will leave this class with greater confidence in public speaking and advocacy.
-Should you apply and be admitted to the University of Maryland, College Park, this course will also prepare you to join the national champion UMD Mock Trial team when you enroll.
+Should you apply and be admitted to the University of Maryland, College Park as a degree-seeking student, this course will also prepare you to join the national champion UMD Mock Trial team when you enroll.

 This course looks closely at the influence of social factors on the individual and on interpersonal behavior.
 Topics such as conformity, attitude change, person perception, interpersonal attraction, and group behavior will be discussed.
 Students in this class will study the psychology of persons and their relationships with others and with groups and with society as a whole.
 This class will also look at macrosocial phenomena (e.g. social class) as they relate to the attitudes and behavior of individuals.
 Of special concern to psychological sociologists is how to explain a variety of demographic, social, and cultural facts in terms of human social interaction.
 Some of the major topics in this field are social inequality, group dynamics, social change, socialization, and social identity.